dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 ## Docker Compose commands

-`docker compose up`: This command does the work of the `docker-compose build` and `docker-compose run` commands.
+`docker-compose up`: This command does the work of the `docker-compose build` and `docker-compose run` commands.
 It builds the images if they are not located locally and starts the containers.

 * If the image clause within the service is provided, it will look for it locally, if it exists will use it, if not it will pull it from the remote repository (i.e. DockerHub)
 * If the build clause is provided instead, it will look locally to see if the image already exists, if not it will build it from the `Dockerfile` in the directory provided.

-`docker compose down`: This command is used to destroy all the containers/services run from the Docker Compose file.
+`docker-compose down`: This command is used to destroy all the containers/services run from the Docker Compose file.

+> ⚠️ Important:
+> The new Compose V2, which supports the compose command as part of the Docker CLI, is now available.
+> You can run Compose V2 by replacing the hyphen (-) with a space, using docker compose, instead of docker-compose.

 ## Running docker compose